ntclark/PostScript/Readme.md

 Unlike that system in the 80's, the software hosted herein is <b>not</b> a markup language, or in any way a "client" of PostScript.

-This system is PostScript itself, from the ground up.
-It is a raw C++ implementation of the PostScript language!
+This system **is** PostScript itself, from the ground up.
+It is a raw C++ implementation of a PostScript language interpreter!
 In other words, this software reads
 *.ps input files, and renders the contents WYSIWYG per the PostScript language definition.

 # WHY ?